-- 135.02 Definitions In this Section, except as otherwise expressly provided herein: - a) Adjacent or Nearby Worksite is a multiple employer workplace described by another Ministry contract, or in a written notice that may be issued by a Ministry Representative, and/or as described in a Notice of Project, for which another party has been engaged as prime contractor but which may be entered for the purposes of the Contract by the Workers, Suppliers and Subcontractors of the Contractor. - b) Area of Responsibility means the Multiple Employer Workplace so designated in writing by the Ministry, comprised of the Site including additional area(s) outside the Site or excluding area(s) within the Site, which is to be reflected in the Notice of Project.
+135.02 Definitions - In this Section, except as otherwise expressly provided herein:

+a) Adjacent or Nearby Worksite is a multiple employer workplace described by another Ministry contract, or in a written notice that may be issued by a Ministry Representative, and/or as described in a Notice of Project, for which another party has been engaged as prime contractor but which may be entered for the purposes of the Contract by the Workers, Suppliers and Subcontractors of the Contractor.

-- c) Base Safety Program means the occupational health and safety program that the Prime Contractor will initiate and maintain, as described in this Section. - d) Employer means an employer as defined in the Workers Compensation Act, and includes the Contractor. - e) Joint Committee means the joint health and safety committee that shall be established and maintained by the Prime Contractor in compliance with the Workers Compensation Act and the Regulation, (see also "Other Joint Committees") - f) Multiple Employer Workplace means, in accordance with the Workers Compensation Act and the Regulation, a workplace where workers of 2 (two) or more Employers are working at the same time, and includes the Site and any Area of Responsibility. - g) Notice of Project means the notice of project described in the Regulation. - h) Notice of Unsafe or Harmful Condition or Act means the written notice that the Contractor will deliver to any Employer pursuant to SS 135.06, in the form set out in Appendix A of this Section. - i) Other Joint Committees means additional committees that may be established by the Contractor in compliance with the Workers Compensation Act and the Regulation. - j) Other Persons means any person or persons, other than Workers working on the Project, who, for whatever reason or purpose, are on the Site or Area of Responsibility. - k) Prime Contractor means a prime contractor as defined in the Workers Compensation Act. - I) Qualified Coordinator means the person, who meets the qualifications of a qualified coordinator described in the Regulation, and who is appointed by the Prime Contractor to discharge for the Area of Responsibility, the responsibilities of a qualified coordinator as described in the Workers Compensation Act and the Regulation. - m) Qualified Person means the person who meets the qualifications of a qualified person described in the Workers Compensation Act and the Regulation, and who is designated by the Contractor to discharge for the Site the responsibilities of a qualified person as described in the Workers Compensation Act and the Regulation. - n) Regulation means the British Columbia Regulation 296/97 entitled Occupational Health and Safety Regulation prescribed under the Workers Compensation Act, as amended from time to time. - o) Workers means the employees, workers, servants, agents or invitees of Employers, including of the Contractor, at the Site.
+b) Area of Responsibility means the Multiple Employer Workplace so designated in writing by the Ministry, comprised of the Site including additional area(s) outside the Site or excluding area(s) within the Site, which is to be reflected in the Notice of Project. c) Base Safety Program means the occupational health and safety program that the Prime Contractor will initiate and maintain, as described in this Section.

+d) Employer means an employer as defined in the Workers Compensation Act, and includes the Contractor.

+e) Joint Committee means the joint health and safety committee that shall be established and maintained by the Prime Contractor in compliance with the Workers Compensation Act and the Regulation, (see also "Other Joint Committees")

+f) Multiple Employer Workplace means, in accordance with the Workers Compensation Act and the Regulation, a workplace where workers of 2 (two) or more Employers are working at the same time, and includes the Site and any Area of Responsibility.

+g) Notice of Project means the notice of project described in Part 20 of the Regulation.

+h) Notice of Unsafe or Harmful Condition or Act means the written notice that the Contractor will deliver to any Employer pursuant to SS 135.06, in the form set out in Appendix A of this Section.

+i) Other Joint Committees means additional committees that may be established by the Contractor in compliance with the Workers Compensation Act and the Regulation.

+j) Other Persons means any person or persons, other than Workers working on the Project, who, for whatever reason or purpose, are on the Site or Area of Responsibility.

+k) Prime Contractor means a prime contractor as defined in Section 118 of the Workers Compensation Act, and Part 20 of the Regulation.

+I) Qualified Coordinator means the person, who meets the qualifications of a qualified coordinator described in the Regulation, and who is appointed by the Prime Contractor to discharge for the Area of Responsibility, the responsibilities of a qualified coordinator as described in the Workers Compensation Act and the Regulation.

+m) Qualified Person means the person who meets the qualifications of a qualified person described in the Workers Compensation Act and the Regulation, and who is designated by the Contractor to discharge for the Site the responsibilities of a qualified person as described in the Workers Compensation Act and the Regulation.

+n) Regulation means the British Columbia Regulation 296/97 entitled Occupational Health and Safety Regulation prescribed under the Workers Compensation Act, as amended from time to time.

+o) Site-specific Safety Plan - Is a companion document to a Base Safety Plan which identifies site-specific hazards or conditions and designates protocols for mitigation and response for a specific project, consistent with the requirements of the Workers Compensation Act and the Regulation p) Workers mean the employees, workers, servants, agents or invitees of Employers, including of the Contractor, at the Site.

-- p) Workers Compensation Act means the Workers Compensation Act, R.S.B.C.
-1996, c.492 as amended from time to time. - q) Workers' Compensation Board means the Workers' Compensation Board constituted under the Workers Compensation Act.
+q) Workers Compensation Act means the Workers Compensation Act, R.S.B.C.
+1996, c.492 as amended from time to time.

+r) Workers' Compensation Board means the Workers' Compensation Board constituted under the Workers Compensation Act.